-- Location Rules - Select 'Show this field group' if post type is equal to your members post type.
+- Location Rules - Select 'Show this field group' if the post type is equal to your members post type.

 Now, your custom fields will appear on the 'Add New Member' page.
-You can store this information about each everyone in your member directory.
+You can store this information about everyone in your member directory.

 4. Add your members to the directory

 Now you've finished creating the infrastructure for storing your member profiles in the directory.
 It's time to add all your members:

 - Go to Members > Add New in the WordPress admin.